Dr. Ronald D. Neumann's research has focused on the radiobiology of radionuclides in cancer.

 While teaching, doing research, and practicing nuclear medicine at Yale, Dr. Neumann also served as acting chief of nuclear medicine at the Department of Veterans Affairs Medical Center in West Haven, Connecticut.

 He came to the National Institutes of Health in 1985 as deputy chief of the Clinical Center's Nuclear Medicine Department.
-He became chief of the department in January 1988.
+He served as the chief of the department from 1988 to 2022.
 Since 1998, he also held a dual appointment as deputy associate director for Imaging Sciences.
 Nuclear Medicine became a section of the Radiology & Imaging Sciences Department in 2010.
 He also became the deputy science director of the NIH Office of Clinical Research in 2017.